 It is important to note that if you are successful in your Supreme Court Appeal, then your matter may be sent back to the Tribunal to be decided again in a way that excludes the error of law in the Tribunal’s original decision.
 There is a risk that when the Tribunal hears your matter it will again make a decision to grant your landlord a Possession Order.

-If you lose an appeal in the Supreme Court, then you will usually be ordered to pay your landlord’s legal fees.
+If you lose an appeal in the Supreme Court, then you will usually be ordered to pay your rental provider’s legal fees.
 Costs orders in the Supreme Court can be substantial, which means that you should seek legal advice before filing your appeal.

 There are also fees associated with filing your Supreme Court appeal.
 You can find Supreme Court filing fees on its website.